darchr/gem5-rowhammer/README-RH.md

        PARA-001 in the source.
 - `companion_table_length` - Inserting a row into the companion table is tricky IMO.
-Therefore, I have used another small table, similar to the work called ProHIT (Kim et al.).
+Therefore, I have used another small table, similar to the work called ProHIT (M. Son et al.).
 A row is initially inserted into the companion table first.
 Then, it is promoted to the counter table.
 This is specific to the TRR variant, which uses counter tables.
 - `companion_threshold` - This is minimum number of activates required to make